bryce-carson/whyse/README.md

 sounds, movies, etc. are under their own license, if any works of these mediums exist within the project at any time.

-The Makefile has commands to `weave` Noweb to LaTeX source, `tangle` files from Noweb sources, and `compile-pdf`s from generated LaTeX sources.
-It also contains a command to generate Noweb intermediate tool syntax for developer inspection.
+The Makefile has commands to `weave` noweb sources to LaTeX source, `tangle` files from noweb sources, and `compile-pdf`s from generated LaTeX sources.
+It also contains a command to generate noweb intermediate tool syntax for developer inspection.

 `whyse.bib` contains a BibTeX reference for academic works.
-Of note, it contains a reference to Brown & Czejdo's 1991 paper that inspired this package.
+It contains a reference to Brown & Czejdo's 1991 conference proceeding[^2] that inspired this package.

-The only other source file is `whyse.nw`, the Noweb source for WHYSE itself.
+The only other source file is `whyse.nw`, the noweb source for WHYSE itself.

 ## LaTeX compilation difficulties
 I have not had success compiling a knoweb-styled LaTeX document in any environment apart from a Debian 11 OS environment with TeXLive 2020.
 Only this combination works; other versions of TexLive or newer versions of Debian, or other Linux distributions have not worked with the peculiarities of the style file and the latex environment.

 As of Saturday, July 26 2025 there is now a Dockerfile which I successfully use with `podman` on my Fedora Silverblue machine to build whyse and all of its